The application deadline has been extended to December 1, 2019.

 - Indicate your major of your undergraduate study in the appropriate field.
 In the case of a double major, list both majors.

-- Entering one of our six fields of study is required as all applications are monitored by a Field Advisor (click here to view the list of Field Advisors on this website listed under ‘People’).
+- Entering one of our six fields of study is required as all applications are monitored by a Field Chair (click here to view the list of Field Chairs on this website listed under ‘People’).
 An admitted applicant can request to change field via petition.

-- Applicants to the MS degree are required to elect a Plan option on the Supplemental, either the Comprehensive Examination Planor the Thesis Plan.
-(Click here to read the details of the Comprehensive Examination and Thesis on pages 8 & 9 of the Standards and Procedures document) For most fields, the Comprehensive Examination Plan requires an additional exam on the core courses after the final exam.
-(Click here to view details of the Comprehensive Examination requirement on all Fields).
-The Thesis Plan requires research through lab placement and a final document filed at the UCLA library at the end of the program.
+- Applicants to the MS degree are required to elect a Plan option on the Supplemental, either the Comprehensive Examination Plan or the Thesis Plan.
+The Comprehensive Examination Plan is based on coursework and the Thesis Plan requires research through lab placement and a final document filed at the UCLA library at the end of the program.

 Grade Point Average